 DeJesus was tapped to become the district representative for District 2 and subsequently chosen as the Manhattan borough representative, a position she held for seven years prior to becoming the vice president for education in the fall of 2014.

 DeJesus’ insight and counsel is sought in a variety of key positions at the state and national levels through her service on the New York State United Teachers board of directors and NYSUT executive council, the New York State Labor and Religion Coalition and the executive board of the AFT Latino Caucus.
 DeJesus was elected as an AFT vice president at its national convention in July 2014, and she sits on the AFT executive council, the AFT Teachers program and policy council, the AFT Civil, Human and Women’s Rights Committee, and the AFT English Language Learners Cadre; she also chairs the AFT Latino Task Force, offering program and policy recommendations at the federal level.
 DeJesus was elected as the AFT’s national vice president of Latino advancement in 2014.
 In 2017, she was appointed to the board of directors for the National Puerto Rican Day Parade.
 In 2018, DeJesus was appointed to the board of directors for the Congressional Hispanic Caucus Institute.
 She is a chairperson and leading voice directing the UFT Charter School and is a member of the UFT executive board.
 Most recently, she was elected as vice president on the National Association for Bilingual Education’s executive board.

-DeJesus’s spirituality extends into every aspect of her, and she credits her faith for her achievements.
-DeJesus is also a New York State Chaplain under the NYS Chaplain Task Force.
+DeJesus’ spirituality extends into every aspect of her, and she credits her faith for her achievements.
+DeJesus is also a chaplain under the New York State Chaplain Task Force.
 She is the proud wife of Louie and the mother of two beautiful daughters, Tiffany and Kristina.
 She has been blessed with four grandchildren.